LBHackney-IT/Data-Platform-Playbook/docs/playbook/querying-and-analysing-data/connecting-to-redshift-from-data-studio.md

 ## Steps

-First, download the resources you will need to authenticate for the zone which the data you want to access is stored:
+First, download the resources you will need to authenticate for the environment which the data you want to access is stored:

 | Production                                     | Pre-production                                |
 | ---------------------------------------------- | --------------------------------------------- |